Donna L Whitten, Ph.D.

 Whitten, D., and Brahmasrene, T., “Accounting Reporting Standards: Attitudes toward cash flow reporting and the impact on share price,” International Journal of Critical Accounting, Volume 11, Number 1, 2019.
 (4% Cabell’s acceptance rate).

 Whitten, D., James, A., and Roberts, C., “Factors that Contribute to a Sense of Belonging in Business Students on a Small 4-Year Public Commuter Campus in the Midwest” Journal of College Student Retention: Research, Theory, & Practice, DOI: 10.1177/1521025117726520, Link: http://journals.sagepub.com/toc/csra/0/0 and http://journals.sagepub.com/doi/abs/10.1177/1521025117726520, 2017, August (24% Cabell’s acceptance rate).

 Whitten, D. “Mentoring and Work Engagement for Female Accounting Faculty Members in Higher Education” Mentoring and Tutoring: Partnership in Learning, Volume 24, Issue 5, 2016 (20% Cabell’s acceptance rate).

-My goal is for class to be interactive.
-In intro courses, I give students opportunities to speak more casually.
+Whitten’s goal is for class to be interactive.
+In intro courses, she gives students opportunities to speak more casually.
 As students move through the accounting curriculum, there are more in-class, peer-to-peer assignments.
 Finally, upper level courses are project driven, both group and individual.
 The goal is to make learning accounting fun and interactive, while moving toward higher order thinking skills

-Prior to joining PNW, I taught for 3 years part-time.
-I worked as an accountant, accounting director, and controller for a non-profit, a steel processor, a service provider, and a small public accounting firm.
-The range of these experiences still contributes to my teaching.
+Prior to joining PNW, Whitten taught for three years part-time.
+She worked as an accountant, accounting director and controller for a non-profit, a steel processor, a service provider and a small public accounting firm.
+The range of these experiences still contributes to her teaching.